"Science" does not like to stop and reflect, but the important thing is "money".

 It denies, attacks and deletes updates

 Scientists who have made adverse discoveries about GMOs are regularly targeted. ridiculed, deprived of funding, and even fired.
-When Ermakova reported the high infant mortality rate in the offspring of animals fed GMO soybeans, to give just one example, she invited the scientific community to replicate and verify her preliminary results.
+When Ermakova reported the high infant mortality rate in offspring of animals fed with GMO soy, to give just one example, she invited the scientific community to replicate and verify her preliminary results.
 He also sought additional funding to analyze organs that had been preserved.
-Instead, she was attacked and slandered, samples were stolen from her laboratory, papers were burnt on her desk; she also said that her boss - pressed in turn by her boss - told her to stop continuing with any other research on GMOs.
-No one - so far - has replicated the simple and cheap studies conducted by Ermakova.
+Instead, she was attacked and slandered, samples were stolen from her laboratory, papers on her desk were burned; she also said that her boss - pressed in turn by her boss - told her to stop continuing with any other research on GMOs.
+No one - so far - has replicated the simple and economical studies conducted by Ermakova.

 Surov reports that, so far, he has not been under any form of pressure.